conorbmurphy/galvanizereference/README.md

 * `man some-cmd`: pull up the manual for some-cmd
 * `pwd`: find the path of the current directory
 * `mv path/to/file new/path/to/file`: move a file or directory (also used for renaming)
+* `cp path/to/file new/path/to/file`: copy a file or directory
 * `find . -name blah`: find files in the current directory (and children) that have blah in their name
 * To jump to beginning of line: __CTRL__ + __a__
 * To jump to end of line: __CTRL__ + __e__